IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 With hard negative training for additional 20 epochs, mAP was improved to 51.0.

 We have prepared the commands for conducting the distributed training and test in [`dist_train_test.sh`](dist_train_test.sh).

+A sample results for submission is `smaple_submission.zip`.
+To submit your detection result, first generate `results.json' (other name is not acceptable so that our Server can automatically evaluate your submission), then compress your `results.json' to a zip file (any name is OK, e.g., submit.zip)

 ```shell
 #!/usr/bin/env bash